-Sweet potatoes are believed to come from central America whereas yams originated from Africa.
-They are also come from completely different plant families.
-The sweet potato is part of the Morning glory (Convolvulaceae) plant family while the yam is part of Dioscorea plant family.
+Sweet potatoes are believed to come from central America, whereas yams originated from Africa.
+They also come from completely different plant families.
+The sweet potato is part of the Morning glory (Convolvulaceae) plant family, while the yam is part of the Dioscorea plant family.

-Most of the vegetables that we see in the UK and USA are actually sweet potatoes despite there being some confusion as what the difference is.
+Most of the vegetables that we see in the UK and USA are actually sweet potatoes despite some confusion about the difference.

 Can I feed my dog sweet potato?

-If you have a large dog then introduce it a tablespoon full at a time and if you have a small dog then introduce it a teaspoon full at a time.
+If you have a large dog, then introduce it to a tablespoon full at a time and if you have a small dog, then introduce it a teaspoon full at a time.

 Is sweet potato safe for dogs?

 Yes, if it’s cooked.
-The main thing to remember is to not feed your dog any sweet potato if the skin does not look healthy.
-Sweet potatoes can develop mould on the skin that is toxic.
-If the skin looks damaged or unhealthy in any way then don’t eat and don’t feed it to your dog.
+The main thing to remember is not to feed your dog any sweet potato if the skin does not look healthy.
+Sweet potatoes can develop mold on the skin that is toxic.
+If the skin looks damaged or unhealthy in any way, then don’t eat and don’t feed it to your dog.

-Also keep your dogs away from potato plants.
-The leaves and stalks are also toxic, this is especially true for white potatoes that come from the nightshade family.
-So if you do grow potato varieties at home then keep your dog away to prevent any problems.
+Also, keep your dogs away from potato plants.
+The leaves and stalks are also toxic.
+This is especially true for white potatoes that come from the nightshade family.
+So if you do grow potato varieties at home, keep your dog away to prevent any problems.